 - The following DataWedge features are not supported:

 d.
 Voice Input

-f.
+e.
 DWDemo – A DataWedge sample app that is built-in with other Zebra Android mobile computers.
 After performing a factory reset or enterprise reset on WS50, the DWDemo icon is visible for a few seconds, then disappears.

 - On devices configured with Android multi-user profiles, DataWedge may not work as expected.

 Due to special characteristics on the WS50, Zebra recommends using DataWedge for scanning barcodes in applications based on the guidelines below: